WomensLaw serves and supports all survivors.

 How do I change or extend the final protective order?

-Only a judge can modify a protective order.
-If you or the abuser wish to change the terms of the order, a motion to modify can be filed.
-If you wish to cancel the order, a motion to dismiss can be filed.1
+Only a judge can change (modify) a protective order.
+To change the terms of the order, either you or the abuser can file a motion to modify.
+If you wish to cancel (dismiss) the order, you can file a motion to dismiss.1

-For any of the above motions that are filed, the court will set a date for a hearing and the abuser will be served with a copy of the motion and a request to be present.
-You must attend this hearing and present evidence to convince the judge why the change, extension, or dissolution (cancellation) is necessary.
+For any of the above motions that are filed, the court will set a date for a hearing, and the abuser will be given a copy of the motion and a request to be present.
+You must attend this hearing and tell the judge why the change, extension, or cancellation is necessary.

 1 Va.
 Code § 19.2-152.10(G)